 The marketing team presumably works with buyer personas, segmentation, and understanding different target groups and customer types.

-But do they really know the customers?
-Not as well as you or the sales agents, who have the direct contact every day, I dare say.
+But do they know the customers?
+Not as well as you or the sales agents, who have direct contact every day, I dare say.

-By recording your conversations, you can let the marketing team listen and, thereby, they gain a much better understanding of the customers.
+By recording your conversations, you can let the marketing team listen and gain a much better understanding of the customers.

 You can easily select conversations that reflect the most typical customers or divide them into categories based on customer types.
 In this way, call recording also supports marketing and gives the creative department a better basis for creating relevant campaigns.

-Hiring new employees in the team can be time-consuming and expensive, but nonetheless, good training is crucial if the new sales agents are going to feel prepared for the job and deliver great results.
+Hiring new employees in the team can be time-consuming and expensive, but good training is crucial if the new sales agents will feel prepared for the job and deliver great results.

-Today, onboarding often takes place in the way that the new employee listens to more or less random sales conversations to learn how conversations go and what to say.
+Today, onboarding often takes place where the new employee listens to more or less random sales conversations to learn how conversations go and what to say.

-The problem using that method is that no one knows the outcome of each call.
-It may be that the new employee happens to have to listen to unnecessarily many calls before the call is answered at the other end, or before he or she experiences an example of a successful conversation.
+The problem with using that method is that no one knows the outcome of each call.
+It may be that the new employee happens to have to listen to unnecessarily many calls before the call is answered at the other end or before they experience an example of a successful conversation.

-With call recording, you can create playlists with themed conversation recordings, so that the new employee only uses to listen to exactly the conversations that give him or her the best insights to the material.
+With call recording, you can create playlists with themed conversation recordings.
+The new employee only uses to listen to the conversations that give them the best insights into the material.
 You can, for instance, create playlists containing:

 Using an audio library, the new employee can virtually onboard themselves just by listening to good examples!

-Just as self-coaching is a great way to supplement feedback from the manager, team coaching is also a very effective way to get improve the sales skills within your team!
+Just as self-coaching is a great way to supplement feedback from the manager, team coaching is also a very effective way to improve your team’s sales skills!

 Using call recording, sales agents can listen to each other's sales conversations and provide feedback.
 It is good learning for all parties.
 As a bonus, it also supports the interaction and job satisfaction within the team.

-PRO TIP: Create a culture within the team where it is natural for sales agents to ask each other for help and feedback.
-It boosts performance, creates higher involvement and provides fewer layoffs.
+PRO TIP: Create a team culture where it is natural for sales agents to ask each other for help and feedback.
+It boosts performance, creates higher involvement, and provides fewer layoffs.

 You probably already know everything about typical KPIs such as turnover, activities, customer satisfaction, and the number of new customers.
-These are important and concrete objectives, but call recording also allows you to access a different kind of data qualitatively.
+These are important and concrete objectives, but call recording also allows you to qualitatively access different kinds of data.

 One option is to look at the length of the sales calls.
 Filtering only the closed deals might say something about the optimal call length, which gives sales agents a good benchmark to aim for.

-With the right software, you can also shed light on parameters such as speech speed, number of interruptions and speech distribution between customer and seller.
-It makes you wiser about the perfect sales conversation in your particular team, and at the same time it makes it easy to give constructive feedback directly to the individual sales agent.
+With the right software, you can also shed light on parameters such as speech speed, number of interruptions, and speech distribution between customer and seller.
+It makes you wiser about the perfect sales conversation in your particular team.
+Simultaneously, it makes it easy to give constructive feedback directly to the individual sales agent.

 Would You Also Like to Make the Most Out of Your Call Recordings?

-Capturi’s software is specifically designed to analyze customer conversations, making sure that you get the most out of each individual conversation.
+Capturi’s software is specifically designed to analyze customer conversations, ensuring that you get the most out of each conversation.

-If you want to ensure full benefits of your call recordings, you can easily start your 14-days free trial right here.
-As an extra bonus, Capturi helps you optimize your quality assurance and coaching sessions.
+If you want to ensure your call recording’s full benefits, you can quickly start your 14-days free trial right here.
+As a bonus, Capturi helps you optimize your quality assurance and coaching sessions.